gilsonm/gilsonm.github.io/_posts/2017-01-22-intro-proving-programs-correct.md

 We will never have termination given the current algorithm!
 Also it seems that we need to put constraints on what types of inputs we receive.
 These constraints can be stated as preconditions, and later be backed up by implementations.

+As an aside, looking back at the definition of **LinkedList** from the beginning of this article, does it disallow cycles?
+On close inspection, I would say that *it allows cycle*.

 How do we handle all of this?
 We could start by making all sorts of claims about the input data, and then work forward from those claims towards the postcondition, or goal, `Last(node)`.
 This is generally not a good idea, even though it is intuitive!
 A better approach is to start from the goal, and work backwards to figure out which preconditions are logical necessities for the post condition.

 So with this goal